Harshit23237/AngryBirds/README.md

 ## HOW TO RUN:
     Open the project in IDEA and run from there, using the Lwjgl3Launcher file in the lwjgl3 directory.

+## Bird Powers(Bonus):
+    1. LiftOff Bird:- A bird that has relatively higher health than normal birds, of same level and and levitate everything in the level (including itself)
+    2. Dark Lord Bird:- Can attract Blocks, and pigs towards itself, and has higher density, health compared to other normal birds of same level.

+## New Level(Bonus):
+    This level is upside down, and has 2 types of birds:
+    1. Eagle Bird:- RRRAAAAHHHH!
+(Dont Keep Volume Low)
+    2. Dark Lord Bird

+## Assumptions:
+By Defauly All Levels have been unlocked, as some of them can be quite hard!

+In the bonus Level, some of the things, have been omitted to make the game play different than usual.

+Wherever I found ambiguity, i have tried to take original game as refernces.
+For eg, I simply haven't given damage to blocks if something below them blows up, as it was not looking good when implemented, mainly because, it leads to a simple win stratergy in all games, that is we should aim for lowermost blocks in a structure to give damage to most amount of objects.

 ## Diagrams & Use Cases:
 Are present in the AngryBirds2027 Folder Itself as PDF files.